ravermeister/ci-runner/readme.md

 docker-compose pull
-docker-compose run -it --entrypoint forgejo-runner forgejo generate-config>config.yml touch runner.cfg docker-compose run -v $(pwd)/runner.cfg:.runner -it --entrypoint forgejo-runner forgejo generate-config>config.yml
+docker-compose run -it --entrypoint forgejo-runner forgejo generate-config>config.yml touch runner.cfg docker-compose run -v runner.cfg:/root/.runner -it --entrypoint forgejo-runner forgejo generate-config>config.yml
 ```

-you can use the [docker-compose](https://gitlab.rimkus.it/development/forgejo-runner/-/blob/main/docker-compose.yml?ref_type=heads)
+you can use the [docker-compose](https://gitlab.rimkus.it/development/forgejo-runner/-/blob/main/docker-compose.yml?ref_type=heads) as an example
-as an example how to run this image.
+of how to run this image.